Local entomologist, Louise Hislop, introduces some of the smaller, overlooked bees of the North East.

 The bees highlighted in the North East Bee Hunt are some of the most easily identifiable in the field or from good photographs, mainly those of medium to large size.
 There are many smaller bees that are more challenging.
 Due to their size, they are often overlooked and under-recorded, and are often mistaken for flies.

-Hylaeus species (Yellow-faced Bees)
+Yellow-face Bees Hylaeus species

 Predominantly black solitary bees, not appearing hairy, usually with yellow or white facial markings, and easily mistaken for flies or solitary wasps.
 Females have a coloured pair of spots on the face, while males have predominantly pale-patterned faces, which makes them easy to sex, and sometimes, to identify from photos.